ioda-net/geo-infra/docs/manuel.md

 ## dev
 manuel dev PORTAL1 [PORTAL2 [PORTAL3] …]

-Generate a development version of mapinfra for the targeted portals.
+Generate a development version of the targeted portals.

 ## dev-full
 manuel dev-full PORTAL1 [PORTAL2 [PORTAL3] …]

-Generate a development version of mapinfra and frontend for the targeted portals.
+Generate a development version of the targeted portals.
 It will also triger a reindex for sphinx, test the map files of each portal and copy tomcat configuration.

 ## prod
 manuel prod PORTAL1 [PORTAL2 [PORTAL3] …]

-Generate a production version of mapinfra and the frontend for targeted portals.
+Generate a production version of the targeted portals.
 To generate even with uncommitted changes or without changing branch, add the --force option as first parameter.

 This task can be launch with portals from different infrastructures if --force is given.